bradgarton13/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Using the Microsoft Azure portal, create two virtual machines in the same virtual network
+- Using the Microsoft Azure Portal, create two virtual machines in the same virtual network.
-- Using Remote Desktop connect to Virtual Machine 1 and download/ install Wireshark
+- Using Remote Desktop connect to Virtual Machine 1 and download/ install Wireshark.
 - Initiate communication between Virtual machine 1 and 2, and then analyze their traffic wit Wireshark.